junxit/us-congress-bills-113/metadata.md

 - 2013-11-21 — Placed on the Union Calendar, Calendar No. 195.
 - 2013-11-21 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-274.
 - 2013-11-21 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-274.
+- 2013-12-03 — Considered under suspension of the rules. (consideration: CR H7407-7409)
+- 2013-12-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1095.
+- 2013-12-03 — Mr. McCaul moved to suspend the rules and pass the bill, as amended.
+- 2013-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7407)
+- 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7407)